 These systems include:

-- Regular monitoring of our groundwater well network to measure hydrocarbon contamination under the site.
+- Regular monitoring and testing of our groundwater well network to measure hydrocarbon contamination under the site

-- Monitoring of the 36 wells around our boundary.
-This provides a good picture of the groundwater quality leaving our site.
+- Monitoring of the 28 wells around our boundary.
+This provides a good picture of the groundwater quality leaving our site

-- Use of recovery wells which contain and reduce hydrocarbon contamination under the site.
+- Use of recovery wells which contain and remove hydrocarbon contamination under the site

-- A robust permit to work system, which requires us to implement controls to minimise risk to our workers and the environment.
+- A robust permit to work system, which requires us to put in place controls to minimise risk to our workers and the environment.
 All work on site requires a permit to work.

-- Clean up and remediation of leaks or spillages on site.
+- Clean up of any leaks or spillages on site

 Waste management systems